pump-squad/Amanda-Modules/README.md

 ## Usage

-> In terminal, run 'npm install' to add dependencies.
+- In terminal, run `npm install` to add dependencies.
-> Then, 'npm start' to run the nodemon server in terminal.
+- Then, `npm start` to run the nodemon server in terminal.
-> In a separate terminal, use 'npm run seed' to seed the database that was just created.
+- In a separate terminal, use `npm run seed` to seed the database that was just created.
-> In Chrome, open up a tab and go to 'localhost:2000', and elements should render onto the page!
+- In Chrome, open up a tab and go to 'localhost:2002', and elements should render onto the page!

 ## Requirements